"JET PROVOST HEAVEN"

 Sold into civilian hands, XM424 was one of a number of Jet Provosts acquired by Global Aviation.
 Arriving at its new home, the former RAF Binbrook, in September 1994, XM424 was placed on the civilian register as G-BWDS.
 It was entered into the MoD auction at Philips in July 1995, but failed to attract any bids.
 During the mid-1990s the aircraft was sold to a new owner and re-sprayed into a civilian blue colour scheme, similar to that once worn by the RAF Hunter team 'The Blue Diamonds'.
 It was operated out from North Weald airfield in Essex.

 During mid-2004 Steve Lloyd and Phil Wright purchased XM424 from its previous owners, Area 51 Aviation Services.
-Following Steve's successful flight training in the aircraft, XM424 was moved to its new home at Swansea in August.
-It continues to live at Swansea today, but at the time of writing is available for sale.
+Following Steve's successful flight training in the aircraft, XM424 was moved to its new home at Swansea in August and operated from Swansea until it was returned to North Weald and offered for sale.

 [Return to top of page]